 But, if you are able to eat one slice of cake sensibly (instead of three slices in ten minutes), then forget the substitutions and just enjoy this wildly delicious cake!

 Finally, a couple tips for making this cake.

-Since this is a blood orange olive oil cake (I didn’t include it in the title because I’m trying to avoid super long recipe titles), you want to make sure you use a fruity, high-quality extra-virgin olive oil.
+- Since this is a blood orange olive oil cake (I didn’t include it in the title because I’m trying to avoid super long recipe titles), you want to make sure you use a fruity, high-quality extra-virgin olive oil.
 Don’t use the cheap cooking oil variety of olive oil!
-My favorite affordable brand of extra-virgin olive oil (that has been vetted by experts) is California Olive Ranch.
+My favorite affordable brand of extra-virgin olive oil (that has been vetted by experts) is California Olive Ranch (affiliate link).